 Transition From Kibble To Raw

-If you want to switch to raw, it can take some time for your dog’s body to adjust.
-It’s important to go slow when you transition your dog.
+If you want to switch to raw food, it can take some time for your dog’s body to adjust.
+It’s important to go slowly when you transition your dog.
 But even then … your dog may need extra support.